-We have pioneered an innovative business model, under which we have obtained control of Dealerships across China, providing them with an integrated technology system, centralized operational control and management, a unified brand and capital support.
-We primarily generate revenues from sales of used cars, as well as fees obtained from our role as a channel partner for third-party auto financing and other value-added service providers.
-We also generate revenues in connection with consignment arrangements with third-party dealers whereby we facilitate sales of their cars.
-Of our total revenues in 2018, 2019 and 2020, revenues from auto sales accounted for 97.4%, 99.4% and 99.5%, respectively.
-In 2018, we derived 0.5% of our total revenues from floor financing.
-We ceased granting new loans for our floor financing business in the first quarter of 2018.
+Kaixin have pioneered an innovative business model, under which it had obtained control of Dealerships across China, providing them with an integrated technology system, centralized operational control and management, a unified brand and capital support.
+Kaixin primarily generate revenues from sales of used cars, as well as fees obtained from its role as a channel partner for third-party auto financing and other value-added service providers.
+Of the Dealerships' total revenues in 2019, 2020 and 2021, revenues from auto sales accounted for 99.4%, 99.5% and 100%, respectively.

-In 2019, due to disagreements with certain non-controlling shareholders on operational matters, some non-controlling shareholders detained our inventories in our Dealerships and significant uncertainty arose on the realizability and collectability of the prepayments to purchase used cars for these Dealerships and amounts due from these non-controlling shareholders.
-Therefore, we wrote down \$17.8 million of inventory, and wrote off US\$22.3 million of prepayments for the year ended December 31, 2019.
+In 2019, due to disagreements with certain non-controlling shareholders on operational matters, some non-controlling shareholders detained Kaixin's inventories in the Dealerships and significant uncertainty arose on the realizability and collectability of the prepayments to purchase used cars for these Dealerships and amounts due from these non-controlling shareholders.
+Therefore, Kaixin wrote down a significant amount of inventory prepayments in 2019.
 By early 2021, we reached agreement with a majority of the non-controlling shareholders to settle the disputes over the allocation of assets and confirm our mutual commitment to the growth and revamp of our car sale business.
-The net impact on the recoverable amounts of the previously detained and impaired assets was \$2,921, which have been recorded as a reduction of general and administrative expense for the year ended December 31, 2020.
+The net impact on the recoverable amounts of the previously detained and impaired assets was US\$2.9 million, which have been recorded as a reduction of general and administrative expense for the year ended December 31, 2020.
+Following the consummation of the Haitaoche Acquisition in June 2021, our used car sales business gradually resumed operations in the majority of the Dealership locations, which complement the new car sales in the Haitaoche business unit.